ghibilines/brnfck/README.md

 # brnfck
 A small brainfuck interpreter/editor

-brnfck43.c and functions4.h form the alpha version, and interprets brnfck4, but is backwards compatible with brnfck3 and regular brainfuck
+brnfck48.c and functions5.h form the SIGMA version, and interprets brnfck4, but is backwards compatible with brnfck3 and regular brainfuck now with recursive function calls

 ############################################################################################
 on brainfuck dialects